USB Mic vs XLR Mic which one is right for you

 |

 If you're starting a podcast, one of the first big decisions you'll face is choosing between a USB microphone and an XLR microphone.
 The good news?
-Both options can deliver great sound — but which one is right for you depends on your needs, budget, and long-term goals.
+Both can deliver great sound.
+The right choice for you comes down to your budget, how comfortable you are with gear, and how far you plan to take your show.

-Let’s break it down in a simple way so you can make the right decision without the tech overload.
+Let's break it down in plain English so you can decide without the tech overload.

 Perfect for: New podcasters, solo shows, remote recording, or creators on a budget.